SLMillar/silly-reminder/en/step_1.md

 <img src="images/new-project.png" alt="The name 'silly reminder' written in the Create a Project dialogue box." width="450"/>

-**Tip:** To make your project easier to find later, give your project a helpful name that relates to what you’re creating.
+**Tip:** To make your project easier to find later, give it a helpful name that relates to what you’re creating.

 --- /task ---